Racing Down a Secret Mountain

 This isn't just a getaway method, it's also a deliberate act of mockery.
 There are several videos out there showing this tactic on the Hanchin Expressway with goofy music and mocking captions.

 It's pretty funny honestly.
-Drivers will also sometimes weave aggressively in front of the patrol car, brake check it or rev loudly, forcing the officers into a frustrating standoff.
+Drivers will also sometimes weave aggressively in front of the patrol car, brake check it or rev loudly, forcing their officers into a frustrating standoff.

-Police are are constrained by the aforementioned strict pursuit rules, they're hamstrung.
 They can't really respond with the same aggression without risking disciplinary action.
+Too bad.

 The Kanjo crews exploit these limits, knowing that officers are unlikely to engage in risky maneuvers in heavy traffic or at extreme speeds.

-Beyond the immediate tactic, this behavior feeds into the Kanjo subculture's anti-authority image.
+Beyond the immediate tactic, this behaviour feeds into the Kanjo subculture's anti-authority image.
 It reinforces their reputation for outsmarting and goading the police on their own turf.

 In a society as strict and rule-following as Japan, this really defines them as serious outlaws.
 The crew explained to us that they're going to take us for a different kind of race.